 J: What do you want to achieve with your stories?

 A: Nothing in particular.
 Or, at least, nothing directly.
 I despise the idea of a film having a particular message.
 It’s not that I’m a relativist or that I think life is just one big black hole, completely the opposite.
-I just think that it ought be the conviction of any artist who is motivated by a deep relationship with beauty and primal truths of human existence to simply attempt to capture anecdotes of these things as is, as they appear particularly significant in any given moment.
-When the filmmaker’s focus is microscopic in this sense, the lines on the individual puzzle pieces become much more lucid, and as a result, the “story” largely begins to compile itself, and typically in a manner much more charitable to reality and less perverted by ulterior motives.
+I just believe that any artist with a conviction for beauty, or even just for constants of the human experience, simply ought try to capture these things as is, as they appear in a given moment.
+When a filmmaker’s focus is broadened in this sense, and simultaneously narrowed to see every shot as an anecdote in its own right, the “story” in a film largely begins to construct itself, and typically in a manner much more charitable to reality and less perverted by ulterior motives.

-Every piece of art that has stood the test of time has spawned from this: some sequence of ultra-concentrated sensorial experiences, each of which would likely appear to most people, at least initially, to be “beside the point” or excessive in some manner—whether overly analyzed, overly imagined, overly heartfelt, or plainly hedonistic.
-I will go so far as to say that this response by onlookers is necessary, since, for artists, in the practice of poetically observing the world, what we are actually doing is attempting to tap the infinite.
-This is a very hard pill to swallow for all human beings who, in being finite, repeatedly tend toward whatever gives us the quickest sense of safety and resolve, even as we repeatedly find such things to be shallow and fleeting.
+Every piece of art that has stood the test of time has spawned from this: some sequence of ultra-concentrated sensorial experiences, the likes of which will likely appear to many folks on the outside to be “beside the point” or excessive in some manner—whether overly analyzed, overly imagined, overly heartfelt, or plainly hedonistic.
+This response by onlookers is a necessary part of the process, since, for the artist, the practice of poetically observing the world is the practice of trying to tap into something beyond the mundane world, something transcendent, something that most folks are moving to quickly to see.

 Filmmakers, like painters or photographers, have a unique calling to try and gather folks in a room and give them a focused, isolated experience of some piece of reality, particularly one that they may not get to experience, much less even ponder, otherwise.
 Ultimately though, what we do is no different than what a park ranger or an outdoorsy friend does when they organize a weekend trip to a place where city dwellers, if they are willing, can easily shift gears in their brains from the mathematic and material to the mystic and contemplative—which, ideally, are all parts to the same whole, but, more often than not, get disassociated or practically divorced from one another during the dissonant rhythms of the typical American workweek.
 Setting people up for this gear shift is all I’m ever trying to “achieve” in anything artistic or even remotely “creative” that I do.
 Fundamentally, my goal in crafting a film (working countless hours, going down numerous rabbit holes, and literally pulling hair out of my head), is no different than what I hope to achieve this Thanksgiving in knocking people’s socks off with the most cray-awesome gluten-free pumpkin pie ever (made with fresh pumpkin, pure whipping cream, and brandy, of course).